mskri/ironmon/README.md

 A discord bot for managing guild events.
 Created originally for my World of Warcraft guild to manage our signups for raids.

+As this is a simple attendnace bot it does not require a database for keeping track of signed up users.
+Event messages hold the information for the event.

 ## Development

 ```bash